Driving a car on rural road in Italy (vvoennyy (123RF))

 Where to get gas

-• There are no gas stations on any U.S. military installation in Italy.
+There are no gas stations on U.S. military installations in Italy.

-• Only two Italian gas stations will take your NATO Fuel Card: AGIP and ENI.
+Two Italian gas station companies will accept your fuel card: AGIP and ENI.